comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 While we have investigated the specific case of querying Solid vaults, these concepts may be generalizable to other [decentralization efforts](cite:cites bluesky, mastodon).
-This is possible, because our approach solely relies on the structural properties provided by standards such as the [LDP](cite:cites spec:ldp) and the [Type Index](cite:cites spec:typeindex), which can be used outside of the Solid ecosystem.
+This is possible, because our approach solely relies on the structural properties provided by standards such as [LDP](cite:cites spec:ldp) and the [Type Index](cite:cites spec:typeindex), which can be used outside of the Solid ecosystem.

 Due to the possibility of incomplete results,
 LTQP research over Linked Open Data is moving into the direction of [finding query-relevant documents as early as possible](cite:cites linktraversaloptimization).
 In the context of Solid, we have shown that finding all query-relevant documents is not the main bottleneck during query execution anymore.
-Instead, the *effectiveness of the query plan* is has become the new bottleneck.
+Instead, the *effectiveness of the query plan* has become the new bottleneck.
 While finding query-relevant documents is still relevant for specific decentralized environments, we show the need for more research towards better query planning techniques.
 Since LTQP leads to data being discovered during query execution,